-- Best quality house moving boxes which have handle holes have holes which are usually located half way up the box.
-The reason for this, is because they are designed to make it easier for you to pick up those boxes, because you don’t have to bend all the way down to the floor to pick up the box from underneath.
-This is obviously going to be useful for really tall people, because you have further to go to bend over and touch the floor.
+- Best quality house moving boxes with handle holes have holes which are usually located halfway up the box.
+The reason for this is because they are designed to make it easier for you to pick up those boxes, as you don't have to bend all the way down to the floor to pick up the box from underneath.
+This is obviously going to be useful for really tall people, as they have to bend over further to touch the floor.

-- However, if you lift a box using holes which are made in the middle of the side of the box, this is a weak way to carry the box.
-If the box is heavy, and you try to lift it using handle holes, then the box sides will simply crumble under the pressure put onto them.
-However, if you tried to lift a heavy box from underneath, this is the most stable way to hold the box and you take the full force of the weight onto your hands rather than the sides of the box.
-This ensures that your possessions are safe inside of the box and will not get damaged or broken during the move.
+- However, lifting a box using holes which are made in the middle of the side of the box is a weak way to carry the box.
+If the box is heavy and you try to lift it using handle holes, the box sides will simply crumble under the pressure.
+On the other hand, lifting a heavy box from underneath is the most stable way to hold the box, taking the full force of the weight onto your hands rather than the sides of the box.
+This ensures that your possessions are safe inside the box and will not get damaged or broken during the move.

-- Holes in the box leave space for potential harm to happen to the things inside of the box.
-Anything could enter through the holes and these could damage the contents inside, for example mud from the floor if you drop a box by accident on its side.
-Likewise, the contents from inside the box could fall out of the box via the holes on the sides, and this could also damage the contents.
+- Holes in the box leave space for potential harm to happen to the things inside.
+Anything could enter through the holes and damage the contents, such as mud from the floor if you accidentally drop a box on its side.
+Likewise, the contents from inside the box could fall out through the holes on the sides, leading to potential damage.

-- Usually packing boxes for moving are not that large, because if they are too large they are impossible to carry, so assuming you are using medium sized boxes for moving rather than larger boxes, the difference between bending over that little bit more and lifting them from underneath versus lifting them from a handle hole in the middle is tiny.
+- Usually packing boxes for moving are not that large, as overly large boxes become impossible to carry.
+Assuming you are using medium-sized boxes for moving rather than larger boxes, the difference between bending over slightly more to lift them from underneath versus using a handle hole in the middle is minimal.

-- Medium house moving boxes with handle holes are much more expensive to buy than boxes without handle holes, because of the extra work that goes into producing the holes.
-If you are moving home on a tight budget, then you certainly won’t want to pay the extra to have boxes with handle holes.
+- Medium house moving boxes with handle holes are typically more expensive to buy than boxes without handle holes, due to the extra work involved in producing the holes.
+If you are moving home on a tight budget, then you certainly won't want to pay extra for boxes with handle holes.